inaimathi/langnostic/drafts/profiling-house-again.md

 ## Step 3 - Musing on CLJ

-Now that we have what I _think_ is a reasonably fast implementation of house, I want to see whether[^more-realistically-how] [`clj`](https://github.com/inaimathi/clj) does performance damage to the implementation.
+Now that we have what I _think_ is a reasonably fast implementation of `house`, I want to see whether[^more-realistically-how] [`clj`](https://github.com/inaimathi/clj) does performance damage to the implementation.
 I want to see this because, the `clj` datastructures and syntax _really_ improve readability and `REPL` development; there's a _bunch_ of situations in which I missed having that level of visibility into my structures before I even began this benchmark article.
 There's even probably a few places where it _saves_ some performance by referencing other partial structures.
 The problem is that _I'm guessing_ it's a net negative in terms of performance, so I want to see what a conversion would do to my benchmark before I go through with it.

 [^more-realistically-how]: More realistically, "how much" rather than "whether"